Jan Hus: Execution

-At the place of execution, he knelt down, spread out his hands and prayed aloud.
+At the place of execution, he knelt, spread out his hands, and prayed aloud.
 The executioner undressed Hus and tied his hands behind his back with ropes.
 His neck was bound with a chain to a stake around which wood and straw had been piled up so that it covered him to the neck.
 At the last moment, the imperial marshal, von Pappenheim, in the presence of the Count Palatine, asked Hus to recant and thus save his own life.
 Hus declined, stating:

-Anecdotally, it has been claimed that the executioners had trouble intensifying the fire.
+Anecdotally, it has been said that the executioners had trouble intensifying the fire.
 An old woman then came to the stake and threw a relatively small amount of brushwood on it.
-Upon seeing her act, a suffering Hus then exclaimed, "O Sancta Simplicitas!".
+Upon seeing her act, a suffering Hus then exclaimed, "O Sancta Simplicitas!" ("O holy simplicity!").
 It is said that when he was about to expire, he cried out, "Christ, son of the Living God, have mercy on us!" (a variant of the Jesus Prayer).
 Hus's ashes were later thrown into the Rhine river as a means of preventing the veneration of his remains.

 Aftermath

 Bohemian Protest

-As news of Hus's death spread outrage was brewing from the local nobles and doctors.
-On the 2nd of September 1415, a document now called the Bohemian Protest was signed with corresponding attached wax seals by 100 notable people from Bohemia and Moravia in protest of Jan Hus's burning.
-There is evidence that four documents of this kind were made total, however only this one is known to survive and is currently held at the University of Edinburgh.
+As news of Hus's death spread, outrage was brewing among the local nobles and doctors.
+On 2 September 1415, a document now called the Bohemian Protest was signed with corresponding attached wax seals by 100 notable people from Bohemia and Moravia in protest of Jan Hus's burning.
+There is evidence that four documents of this kind were made in total, however only this one is known to survive and is currently held at the University of Edinburgh.
 The statement inside reads that "Master John Hus was a good, just and catholic man" that "consistently detested all error and heresies" and that anyone that believed that heresy was arising within Bohemia or Moravia to be "the worst of traitors".

 Hussite Wars

 Responding with horror to the execution of Hus, the people of Bohemia moved even more rapidly away from Papal teachings.
 Rome then pronounced a crusade against them (1 March 1420): Pope Martin V issued a Papal bull authorizing the execution of all supporters of Hus and Wycliffe.
-King Wenceslaus IV died in August 1419 and his brother, Sigismund of Hungary, was unable to establish a real government in Bohemia due to the Hussite revolt.
+King Wenceslaus IV died in August 1419, and his brother, Sigismund of Hungary, was unable to establish a real government in Bohemia due to the Hussite revolt.

 The Hussite community included most of the Czech population of the Kingdom of Bohemia.
 Under the leadership of Jan Žižka (c.
-1360 – 1424) and later of Prokop the Great (c.
-1380 – 1434)—both excellent commanders—the Hussites defeated the crusade and the other three crusades that followed (1419–1434).
+1360–1424) and later of Prokop the Great (c.
+1380–1434)—both excellent commanders—the Hussites defeated the crusade and the other three crusades that followed (1419–1434).
 Fighting ended after a compromise between the Utraquist Hussites and the Catholic Council of Basel in 1436.
 It resulted in the Basel Compacts, in which the Catholic Church officially allowed Bohemia to practice its own version of Christianity (Hussitism).
-A century later as much as ninety percent of the inhabitants of the Czech Crown lands still followed Hussite teachings.
+A century later, as much as ninety percent of the inhabitants of the Czech Crown lands still followed Hussite teachings.